A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

 consider a test object $S\in \Perf$ with an untilt $S^\sharp$ over $\Spa \Q_p$, a map $x: S\rightarrow \mathbb{P}^{1,\diamond}/\Spd \Q_p$ gives a injection $\mathcal{L}\hookrightarrow\CO_{S^\sharp}^{\oplus 2}$ for some line bundle $\mathcal{L}$.
 The untilt $S^\sharp$ defines a closed Cartier divisor on the relative Fargues-Fontaine curve over $S$ and we denote the closed immersion by $i: S^\sharp\hookrightarrow X_S$.
 Then we define the image $BL(x)$ to be the limit $\mathcal{K}$ of the diagram

-We construct the stack $\Igs_{K^p}^\circ$ on $\Perf$ by sheafifying the presheaf of groupoids, which sends $\Spa(R,R^+)$ to the groupoid of isogeny classes of elliptic curves with $N$-level structures over $R^+/\varpi$.
-This maps to $\Bun_2$ by taking the (rational) crystalline Dieudonn\'e module of $E$, which is a rank two projective $B_\mathrm{crys}^+(R^+/\varpi)$-module with Frobenius and hence a rank two vector bundle on the Fargues-Fontaine curve $X_S$.
+We construct the stack $\Igs_{K^p}^\circ$ on $\Perf$ by sheafifying the presheaf of groupoids of isogeny classes of elliptic curves with $N$-level structures:

+This maps to $\Bun_2$ by taking the (rational) crystalline Dieudonn\'e module of $E$, which is a rank two projective $B_\mathrm{cris}^+(R^+/\varpi)$-module with Frobenius and hence a rank two vector bundle on the Fargues-Fontaine curve $X_S$.
 We have a cartesian diagram